100 of the Most Common Neutral Personality Traits

 Neutral personality traits are characteristics that are not viewed as either inherently good or bad.
 Instead, they tend to be more nuanced, and whether they are advantageous or disadvantageous tends to depend on the situation, context, or impact.

-Unlike positive qualities or positive attitudes, these personality traits don’t always lean toward good, but they don’t necessarily lean toward bad either.
+Unlike positive attributes or positive demeanors, these personality characteristics don’t always lean toward good, but they don’t necessarily lean toward bad, either.
 They typically describe aspects of an individual’s behavior, emotions, or attitudes that don’t strongly lean towards either extreme of the spectrum.

 Examples of Neutral Personality Traits